Why Bridges?

 The Wage Gap

 Here in Chicago, less than half of households (48%) earn a living wage.
-The gap is even worse for Black and Latinx families.
+The gap is even worse for Black and Latine families.

 Learn More